iceandrise/itirod2/README.md

 # Description of the project:

-BountyDo is a task management application.
-After registration, you will have the following options:
+*BountyDo is a task management application.
+After registration, you will have the following options*:

 <br> • Hello, productive day!
 Create and edit tasks, specifying the title, special tag (related to the field of activity), description and time. </br>
 <br> • Not to forget!
 If among your tasks there are those that need to be completed right now, then you can make them a priority by clicking on the star so as not to lose them. </br>